Bug-Finderr/Anthropic-Billing-Tracker/README.md

    - A success message will appear confirming that the manual scrape has been triggered.

-> **Note:** It's essential to **add at least one balance threshold** and **trigger a manual scrape** to start the monitoring process.
-The extension will not perform any scraping automatically until these steps are completed.
+> **Note:** While it's recommended to **add at least one balance threshold**, the extension will use a default 60-minute monitoring interval if no thresholds are configured.
+The extension begins monitoring after you **trigger a manual scrape**.

 ---